-PDRF, which celebrated its tenth anniversary in 2021, continued activities responding to the COVID-19 pandemic in 2021, mobilizing its member companies to support the national vaccination campaign, reaching out to vulnerable communities including people living with disabilities, providing meals to medical workers in COVID-19 referral hospitals, and organizing workshops on mental health.
+PDRF, which celebrated its tenth anniversary in 2021, continues activities responding to the COVID-19 pandemic and its aftermath by mobilizing its member companies to support the national vaccination campaign, reaching out to vulnerable communities including people living with disabilities, providing meals to medical workers in COVID-19 referral hospitals, and organizing workshops on mental health.

 PDRF also provided assistance to communities evacuated and affected by the eruption of Taal volcano in July 2021, distributing hygiene kits and children toys.
-PDRF also engaged on issues related to the climate emergency, co-organizing the Philippine Water Challenge and collecting donations to plant trees during World Humanitarian Day.
+The network engaged on issues related to the climate emergency, co-organizing the Philippine Water Challenge and collecting donations to plant trees during World Humanitarian Day.

-PDRF was actively involved in the response to Typhoon Rai (known locally as Typhoon Odette), which struck the Philippines on 16 December, claiming 407 lives and displacing more than 500,000 people.
+PDRF was actively involved in the response to Typhoon Rai (known locally as Typhoon Odette), which struck the Philippines on 16 December 2021, claiming 407 lives and displacing more than 500,000 people.
 Thanks to its private sector-led Emergency Operations Centre, PDRF was ready to intervene within hours.
 It organized operational briefings for its member companies and partners in coordination with the Government and UN representatives.
-PDRF deployed teams to the most affected provinces for rapid damage and needs assessments and represented the Filipino pri- vate sector in meetings with the UN Humanitarian Country Team, National Disaster Risk Reduction and Management Council, Philippine Red Cross and other stakeholders.
 The network provided 196,000 ready-to-eat meals, transported over 200 tons of goods and assisted about 70,000 families with food rations.
-In total, the private sector contributed over US$5.5 mil- lion through in-kind donations and US$400,000 in cash.

 Cover photo: PDRF